FED-FSTQ: Fisher-Guided Token Quantization for Communication-Efficient Federated Fine-Tuning of LLMs on Edge Devices: Experimental Evaluation

-We evaluate \textsc{Fed-FSTQ} as a \emph{mobile/edge systems primitive} for federated PEFT of LLMs, targeting the practical regime where end-to-end wall-clock time is dominated by \emph{straggler-limited} synchronous rounds under heterogeneous uplink bandwidth and intermittent participation~\cite{bonawitz2019flsystems,lim2020fedcomst,shi2016edge,konecny2016fedoptbeyond}.
-In this regime, communication control is not merely a bandwidth-saving knob: it directly determines tail round latency and thus \emph{time-to-accuracy}.
+For clarity, we merge the experimental setup and results into a unified section so that protocols, baselines, and results are presented coherently.

-Accordingly, our evaluation focuses on three system-critical dimensions.
-First, \textbf{robustness under statistical heterogeneity} (non-IID partitions) and \textbf{client drift}, which are known to stress both convergence and stability in cross-device FL~\cite{kairouz2021flsurvey,li2020fedprox,karimireddy2020scaffold,wang2020fednova,reddi2021fedopt,acar2021feddyn}.
-Second, \textbf{uplink efficiency} and \textbf{straggler-limited time-to-accuracy} under bandwidth heterogeneity and partial participation, reflecting real mobile deployments~\cite{bonawitz2019flsystems,lim2020fedcomst}.
-Third, \textbf{semantic reliability} on structure-sensitive workloads, where rare but decisive tokens (e.g., negations, delimiters, and domain entities) can be load-bearing and thus disproportionately harmed by indiscriminate compression.
+We evaluate Fed-FSTQ as a mobile/edge systems primitive for federated PEFT under the practical regime where synchronous rounds are dominated by heterogeneous uplinks, partial participation, and intermittent clients~\cite{kairouz2021flsurvey,shi2016edge,lim2020fedcomst,bonawitz2019flsystems}.
+The evaluation combines three aspects: communication efficiency and straggler-limited time-to-accuracy, robustness under Non-IID data and network unreliability, and semantic reliability on token-sensitive multilingual and medical QA tasks, with qualitative code-style examples illustrating structure-sensitive token preservation.